Interview (between Carey Wallace/ Writer + Anna-Sophia Vukovich)

 I was deeply inspired last year by a show I saw at the ICA (Institute for Contemporary Art) in Philadelphia by Ree Morton.
 She combined drawing and sculpture in a way that seemed to come from a place of exploration and joy, not overthinking.
 She also has an ability to move freely between mediums, which encouraged my exploration of moving between mediums.

-Going back home to where I was born also inspired me, as there was this reunion with the past.
+Going back home to where I was born also moved me, as there was this reunion with the past.
 I went hiking every weekend in Kananaskis and Banff, and immersed myself in this landscape that I have missed for a very long time.
 The quality of the air, the smell of the woods, the softness of the ground, the clarity of the rivers, and the power of the mountains are elements that don’t exist in large cities.
 These also cannot be so easily quantified and are often overlooked in terms of their importance.
-However, having lived in New York and Toronto for the last 11 years, I can say that this landscape is extremely valuable and I hope we take note of this for future generations.
 Being there I felt free to try things out and to push myself in a different direction.

 What do you hope people will experience when they visit your show at the gallery?